 You would need to be able to explain things clearly.
 People may be embarrassed about their health conditions so you would need to have tact and discretion.

 You would refer them to a pharmacist or healthcare professional when necessary.

 You would care for people who are sick, injured or disabled and support them and their families when they are anxious and upset.

-You'd work with doctors to give the patients practical medical care.
-You'd respond sensitively to the person's needs so they feel safe and looked after.
+You would work with doctors to give the patients practical medical care.
+You would respond sensitively to the person's needs so they feel safe and looked after.

 You could work in a hospital or in the community at a GP's surgery, health centre or clinic.
 Most jobs are in the National Health Service (NHS) though you could also work at private hospitals or nursing homes, schools, colleges or for the prison service, the Armed Forces or in industry.